A token migration happens when a blockchain undergoes a major technology update that requires holders to exchange old tokens for new ones.

 How to track token migrations

 Tracking token migrations can be complex, especially when the migration occurs at a ratio other than 1:1.
-When accounting for token migrations in your account, it's important to ensure the new tokens inherit the cost basis of the original tokens.
-See the example below for how to do this.
+When accounting for token migrations, make sure the new tokens inherit the cost basis of the original tokens.
+Here's a worked example:

 Example of tracking a token migration